Jack Be Nimble: Thinking About The View, Worldview & Just Baking the Cake

 The theologian to Jack’s right says, “I know that you’re a Christ-follower, and Jesus was even criticized by some of His followers for hanging out with the lowest of the low and the tax collectors and the sinners.
 Did you ever ask yourself, what would Jesus do in this particular situation?
 Instead of denying them, do you think Jesus would have said, ‘I don’t accept this, but I’m going to love you anyway?’
 Do you think that would have had a more powerful testimony?”
 To which the theologian on the far left adds with conviction, “Jesus would have baked the cake!”

 Jack rightly responds that Jesus would not bake the cake.
 We don’t have to guess what Jesus would say and do when we can read what He said and did.
-We know Jesus’ view of marriage from Matthew 19:4 and Luke 10:6, where He affirms God’s design for marriage from Genesis 1:27: “‘Haven’t you read… that at the beginning the Creator ‘made them male and female,’ and said, ‘For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh’?
+We know Jesus’ view of marriage from Matthew 19:4 and Mark 10:6, where He affirms God’s design for marriage from Genesis 1:27: “‘Haven’t you read… that at the beginning the Creator ‘made them male and female,’ and said, ‘For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh’?
 So they are no longer two, but one flesh.
 Therefore what God has joined together, let no one separate.'”
 (Mat.
 19:4-6)

 Supposing Jesus would have said, “I don’t accept this, but I’m going to love you anyway” assumes that love doesn’t mean we tell others the truth.
-We, made in God’s image, often try to remake Jesus in our own image and imagine God as love bit not truth (at least the truth we find inconvenient).
+We, made in God’s image, often try to remake Jesus in our own image and imagine God as love but not truth (at least the truth we find inconvenient).
 But as Jesus displayed, He is both.
 Jesus indeed did share a table with sinners, and as Jack proves, you can sit at a table with those who believe very differently without them hating or suing each other.
 But by compromising our beliefs and joining in the celebration of an event that defies God’s design for marriage, we are not loving anyone, but rather propagating a lie.
 That is actually hateful.

 JUST BAKE THE CAKE!